Franklin photographer captures quarantine with neighbors

-FRANKLIN, Tenn. – While stuck in self-quarantine, Tausha Dickinson was looking for a creative outlet.
+FRANKLIN, Tenn.
+(WKRN) — While stuck in self-quarantine, Tausha Dickinson was looking for a creative outlet.

 “I was like what can I do to just brighten everybody’s spirits,” the photographer said.